-Structure: This practice references the CCSDS Contact registry defined in CCSDS 313.1-Y-0.1 [11].
+Structure: This practice references the CCSDS Contact registry defined in CCSDS 313.1-Y-1 [11].

-Every request for a SCID must come from a person identified by their agency as being the official Agency Representative.
+Every request for a SCID must come from a person identified by their Agency as being the official Agency Representative.

 Only persons with the Contact registry Role of “Agency Representative for SCID Requests” set may request a SCID.